-Dr. Michel Tarko was first appointed by the JIBC Board of Governors as President and CEO in October 2012 for a five-year term and was reappointed to a second five-year term in July 2017.
-From September 2009 to his first appointment, he served as JIBC Vice-President, Academic.
+Dr. Michel Tarko was first appointed by the JIBC Board of Governors as President and CEO in October 2012 for a five-year term, was reappointed to a second five-year term in July 2017, and a subsequent third term in July 2021.
+Dr. Tarko served as JIBC Vice-President, Academic and Provost from 2009 to 2012.
 From 2005 to 2009 he was Associate Dean and Dean for the Faculty of Health Sciences at Douglas College.
 Before his roles in academic leadership, he served as a faculty member in the Department of Psychiatric Nursing, Faculty of Health Sciences at Douglas College from 1988 to 2005.

-As President and CEO, Dr. Tarko has led the development of the JIBC 2015-2020 Strategic Plan and the new 2020-2025 Strategic Plan with the JIBC Board of Governors, and partnership development between JIBC and other public post-secondary educational institutions in BC, across Canada and internationally.
-He aims to create pathways for student and faculty exchanges and applied research initiatives in the context of public and community safety.
-He is also continuing to build relationships and partnerships with business and industry where JIBC can be a solution to priority issues related to community and public safety training, education and applied research.
+As President and CEO, Dr. Tarko has led the development of three consecutive JIBC Strategic Plans since 2010 and the most recent Strategic Plan with the JIBC Board of Governors looking forward to 2027.
+He has facilitated partnerships between JIBC and other public post-secondary educational institutions in B.C., across Canada and internationally.
+He aims to create pathways for student and faculty exchanges and applied research initiatives in the context of social justice and public safety.
+He is also continuing to build relationships and partnerships with business and industry where JIBC can be a solution to priority issues related to community safety and public safety training, education and applied research.

 Dr. Tarko served as a member and vice-chair of the Board of Directors for the Post-Secondary Employers Association (PSEA, 2014-2016).
-He serves as Chair of the Board of Directors for Colleges and Institutes Canada (CICan), the national association representing Canada’s public community colleges, institutes, CEGEPs and polytechnic teaching universities, representing the British Columbia Association of Institutes and Universities (BCAIU).
-He also serves on the Board of Directors for the BC Council for International Education (BCCIE) and more recently he has joined the Board of Directors of the Dr. Peter AIDS Foundation.
+He is serving as Past-Chair of the Board of Directors for Colleges and Institutes Canada (CICan), the national association representing Canada’s public community colleges, institutes, CEGEPs and polytechnic teaching universities, representing the British Columbia Association of Institutes and Universities (BCAIU) Presidents Group.
+He also serves on the Board of Directors for the BC Council for International Education (BCCIE), including recently as its Chair, as well as on the Board of Directors of the Dr. Peter AIDS Foundation in Vancouver, British Columbia.